Water parameters explained

 Ammonia (NH₃ / NH₄⁺)

 The number-one fish killer.
 Ammonia comes from fish waste, uneaten food, and decaying plant matter.
-It's acutely toxic — even 0.5 ppm causes gill damage; 1+ ppm sustained causes death.
-In a healthy cycled tank, the nitrifying bacteria consume ammonia faster than fish produce it, keeping it at 0.
+It's very toxic — even 0.5 ppm causes gill damage; 1+ ppm sustained causes death.
+In a healthy cycled tank, the cleanup bacteria eat ammonia faster than fish produce it, keeping it at 0.

 - Target: 0 ppm (sustained).